aattea14/latin102/quiz3.md

 pars, partis (f.) “part”
 and the adjective magnus/a/um, “great, large,” with irregular comparative maior, and superlative maximus.

-The Hydra killed passers by with a great blowing of his poisonous breath.
-The Hydra killed passers by with a greater blowing of his poisonous breath.
-The Hydra killed passers by with the greatest blowing of his poisonous breath.
-The victims died in great torment.
-The victims died in greater torment.
-The victims died in the greatest torment.
-Hercules cleaned a great part of the stables.
-Hercules cleaned a greater part of the stables.
-Hercules cleaned the greatest part of the stables.
+The Hydra killed passers by with a great blowing of his poisonous breath. (masc singular ablative) magno afflatu The Hydra killed passers by with a greater blowing of his poisonous breath. maiore afflatu The Hydra killed passers by with the greatest blowing of his poisonous breath. maximo afflatu The victims died in great torment.(masc, ablative, sing) : magno cruciatu The victims died in greater torment. maiore cruciatu The victims died in the greatest torment. maximo cruciatu Hercules cleaned a great part of the stables. (fem acc sing) magnam partem Hercules cleaned a greater part of the stables. (acc sing) maiorem partem Hercules cleaned the greatest part of the stables. maximam partem